LogoLogo

 Submit a signed transaction to DeSo blockchain.

-Example usages in frontend: - Make request to Submit Transaction - Use Submit Transaction in conjunction with signing transaction
+Example usages in frontend: - Make request to - Use Submit Transaction

 Request Body